MjlDoesGitHub/SEMS/README.md

-Hello World!
+# Alpha Theta Smart Environmental Monitoring Sensors

-Alpha Theta Smart Environmental Monitoring Sensors
+This repository is the code for over 100 lines of Dash Apps written in Python or R